 Understanding Market Opportunities and Risks During Unusual Economic Times

-Kim Isaacs Katz, a financial adviser and member of the Weill Cornell Medicine Professional Advisory Council, and Roosevelt D. Bowman, an investment strategist, share key steps you can take today to plan well and live well.
+Kim Isaacs Katz, a financial advisor and member of the Weill Cornell Medicine Professional Advisory Council, and Roosevelt D. Bowman, an investment strategist, share key steps you can take today to plan well and live well.

 Important 2020 Tax Law Changes and Year-End Planning Opportunities: What You Need to Know

-Two members of the Weill Cornell Medicine Professional Advisory Council – investment adviser and financial planner Jacques E. Boubli, CFP and attorney and accountant Avery E. Neumark, CPA, JD, LLM – explain how to navigate the new tax laws (the SECURE Act and CARES Act), supplement retirement income, provide more for heirs and create a lasting legacy.
+Two members of the Weill Cornell Medicine Professional Advisory Council – investment advisor and financial planner Jacques E. Boubli, CFP and attorney and accountant Avery E. Neumark, CPA, JD, LLM – explain how to navigate the new tax laws (the SECURE Act and CARES Act), supplement retirement income, provide more for heirs and create a lasting legacy.

 Planning Wisely for Yourself, Your Family and Your Favorite Causes